 Every year during vacation time from school (February, March or April), we have up to 5 weeks of camp for 75-100 campers each.
 The campers come from our partner churches, ministries and communities in Ecuador.

-Many people who come find they are challenged to live a more conscious life and experience God’s love in a powerful way after spending a week with our campers and a night with a family from one of our communities.
+Many people who come as part of the teams find they are challenged to live a more conscious life and experience God’s love in a powerful way after spending a week with our campers and a night with a family from one of our communities.

 Partnering churches and ministries have traditionally provided full financial sponsorship for the week of camp they attend.
 This enables our campers to attend at little or no cost to their families.